If you had been reading my previous articles, you will know that finally, Saudi Arabia started issuing tourist visas in December 2018.

 These Yemeni-like people are really friendly and you can ask them for a picture, no problem at all.
 In fact, they will like it because it’s not every day that a random foreigner asks for a photo.

-While Abha is very much off the beaten track, it attracts a lot of domestic tourism, but barely any Saudi visits Jizan, which means that you will be a particularly exotic element here.
+While Abha is very much off the beaten track, it attracts a lot of domestic tourism, but barely Saudis visits Jizan, which means that you will be a particularly exotic element here.

 Jizan is a province, with Jizan City as its capital.
 The city is not very exciting, other than having a really average-looking corniche, quite boring in my opinion, but it is a great base to explore the region.

-The places you can miss are Fayfa and Absiyah, two mountain villages which are around 100km east of Jizan, where you will find the famous hills with those terrace fields (Southeast Asia style) Jizan is famous for.
+The places you should not miss are Fayfa and Absiyah, two mountain villages which are around 100km east of Jizan, where you will find the famous hills with those terrace fields (Southeast Asia style) Jizan is famous for.

 Read: Syria travel guide